-o the best of our knowledge, there are no prospective studies evaluating the incidence of in patients undergoing phacoemulsification and IOL implantation whilst concurrently being treated with PGAs. arge variability in practice he UK with regards to PGA during the perioperative period Ahad and Mckee’s questionnaire study on behalf of the Royal College of Ophthalmologists that 60% of surgeons continue PGAs during the perioperative period (16).
+To the best of our knowledge, there are no prospective studies evaluating the incidence of CME in patients undergoing phacoemulsification and IOL implantation whilst concurrently being treated with PGAs.
+Large variability in practice is observed in the UK with regards to PGA usage during the perioperative period.
+Ahad and Mckee’s questionnaire study on behalf of the Royal College of Ophthalmologists demonstrated that 60% of surgeons continue PGAs during the perioperative period (16).

-Given the high volume of cataract surgery undertaken in the UK, the high prevalence of glaucoma and therefore the widespread use of PGAs amongst this patient demographic there is clearly a need to determine the safety profile of PGAs.
-We sought to objectively determine whether PGA use in the perioperative period was associated with an increased rate of post-operative development in a patient cohort
+Given the high volume of cataract surgery undertaken in the UK, the high prevalence of glaucoma and therefore the widespread use of PGAs amongst this patient demographic there is clearly a need to determine the safety profile of PGAs in the period following routine cataract surgery.
+We sought to objectively determine using clinical and OCT imaging modalities whether PGA use in the perioperative period was associated with an increased rate of post-operative clinical and subclinical CME development in a patient cohort using PGA eyedrops.

 Materials and Methods: